 Markets simply don’t go up in a straight line.
-They tend to overshoot and then flatline rather than go up at a constant rate.
+They tend to overshoot and then flatline, rather than go up at a constant rate.
 Think of markets like a coil, constantly being compressed before springing back to life.

-Rebalancing and re-investing dividends
+Rebalance and reinvest dividends

 Remember, sideways markets can be a friend in disguise if you are still in the accumulation phase of your life.
 You can buy stocks at lower prices rather than constantly buying higher and higher as markets rise.

-Avoid the noise – don’t let market commentary send you off track
+Don’t let market commentary send you off track

 Sideways markets are great for long term accumulators – but they’re not so great for ‘market experts’ trying to call a short term trend.
 The media will tend to exaggerate any move that does happen, no matter how small.
 Don’t be swayed!

 Maintain your investment strategy

 If you’ve followed all the steps for investing success (diversification, dollar-cost averaging, rebalancing), then whether the markets are up, down, or sideways shouldn’t worry you.

 The secret is to maintain your investment process even if you don’t see returns for months.
 Patient investors who stick to their process and ignore the noise are the ones who will be rewarded over the long run.